Electric Kiwi: History

-Electric Kiwi was established in mid-2014 and took on its first ‘test’ customers in December of that year before launching to the public in May 2015.
+Electric Kiwi was established in mid-2014 and took on its first test customers in December of that year before launching to the public in May 2015.
 The company's founders, Julian Kardos, Phillip Andreson and Huia Burt, saw an opportunity in the electricity retailing market for a provider which leveraged the capabilities of smart meters, which it and consumer advocacy group Consumer NZ believed were being under-utilised at that time.
 Electric Kiwi used information gathered from smart meters to more accurately determine its electricity purchases from wholesalers, with the intent of passing savings on to its customers.

-In April 2017, Electric Kiwi accused competitor Trustpower of intentionally slowing the uptake of smart meters among its customers to prevent them from switching to retailers reliant on smart meter technology, though the Electricity Authority stated it was satisfied with retailers’ roll-out rates.
+In April 2017, Electric Kiwi accused competitor Trustpower of intentionally slowing the uptake of smart meters among its customers to prevent them from switching to retailers reliant on smart meter technology, though the Electricity Authority stated it was satisfied with retailers' roll-out rates.

 In July 2018, it was reported that Electric Kiwi's "free hour of power" promotion was causing local lines in northern Dunedin to overload, resulting in regular outages.
 As the area is home to many students from the University of Otago and Otago Polytechnic, numerous customers had selected the same free hour, causing a spike in demand.
 Electric Kiwi attributed the issue to inadequate local lines infrastructure and low-quality housing, while local lines company Aurora Energy argued it would be uneconomical to increase capacity for such short-term spikes, suggesting retailers should ensure their promotions do not adversely affect the network.
 In September 2019 the Energy Efficiency Conservation Authority launched the 'Gen Less' campaign to encourage reduced energy use among this demographic.

 During an October 2018 spike in the wholesale electricity market, Electric Kiwi temporarily halted customer switches from spot-price providers.
 CEO Luke Blincoe compared spot-based power retailing to remaining uninsured, stating the risks could result in higher customer costs at times of market volatility.

-In October 2018, Electric Kiwi joined Flick Electric, Pulse, and Vocus Communications in a complaint to the Electricity Authority, alleging an 'Undesirable Trading Situation' caused by a price spike.
+Also in October 2018, Electric Kiwi joined Flick Electric, Pulse, and Vocus Communications in a complaint to the Electricity Authority, alleging an 'Undesirable Trading Situation' caused by a price spike.
 In February 2019, the Authority found that the spike was due to outages and a lack of information on gas supply, concluding there was no evidence of anticompetitive behavior.